thigg1/github-pages-with-jekyll/_posts/2021-05-04-my-first-blog-post.md

 ---
-title: "thigg1's blog"
+title: "Your blog post title"
-date: 20201-05-25
+date: YYYY-MM-DD
 ---
-Hello, I am learning how to use github
+Hello I am leaning how to use github